 This is the most crucial and most exciting step.
 This is where we do the actual integration by copying the integration code from DropInBlog and pasting it into ClickFunnels.

-When you click this button, on the right side of the editor ClickFunnels will show you all the different types of elements that you can add.
-Scroll down to the bottom where you’ll find the Custom JS/HTML element.
+When you click this button, ClickFunnels will show you all the different types of elements that you can add on the right side of the editor.
+Scroll down to the bottom, where you’ll find the Custom JS/HTML element.

 You can either click this element or drag and drop it into the indicated area on your page.
 When done successfully, you'll see something along these lines:

-Before you click the button, open a new tab in your browser and log in to your DropInBlog account (without closing ClickFunnels nor closing its page editor).
+Before you click the button, open a new tab in your browser and log in to your DropInBlog account (without closing ClickFunnels or its page editor).
 Clicking the Code & Layout option in the navigation bar will take you to the DropInBlog page with the integration code: